-We use software called KDP Rocket to do keyword research for all of the books we publish.
+We use software called Publisher Rocket to do keyword research for all of the books we publish.
 It makes the whole process quick and easy, and the software comes with some great training videos on keyword research, so even if you have no idea what a keyword is, you’ll be able to get better results.

 Book Promotion Sites

 Using book promotion sites is a no-brainer.
 You get access to readers who are interested in books like yours for a reasonable fee.

 You just have to do your research and watch out for sites that overcharge or don’t deliver results.

 There are sites that will help you promote free books and others that will help get out the word about your sale promotions for discounted books.
 Be sure to read both posts to get great tips on getting the most out of using book promo sites!

 BookBub is the big kahuna of book promotion sites, with many millions of email subscribers signed up for their free service.